kumarlabgit/ESL-PSC/README.md

 ### Stand-alone packaged applications ###

 Pre-built binaries for macOS and Windows are available on the [GitHub Releases page](../../releases/latest).
 The GUI package runs the app directly.
-We also publish a toolkit package for terminal use centered on `esl-psc` with subcommands (`pairs`, `site-counter`, `plot`).
+We also publish a toolkit package for terminal use centered on `esl-psc` with subcommands including `pairs` and `site-counter`.

 The toolkit package includes Rust binaries plus Python CLI modules and wrappers, and is intended to run with your system Python (no duplicate bundled Python runtime).